Home | Site Index | Disclaimer | Email Me!

 In 2004, we had a run-in with Harley-Davidson Motor Cycles concerning a pillow we had listed on eBay.
 We had purchased a Harley-Davidson Motor Cycles bandana from a Harley-Davidson Motor Cycles dealer in Denver and made a pillow out it.
 We were emailed by Harley-Davidson Motor Cycles inquiring about the source of the fabric since Harley-Davidson Motor Cycles had never authorized to production or sale of any fabric bearing the trademarks of Harley-Davidson Motor Cycles.
 Once we told them, they told us OK.
 We considered that to be the appropriate manner in which a trademark holder should conduct themselves when in doubt.

 We regret to announce that as of October 2007, Harley-Davidson and its trademark manager, Judy Henslee, have crossed over to the Dark Side.
 They have joined the many and, in our never-to-be-humble opinion, deliberately unethical companies and law firms engaged in controlling the secondary market.
 By perverting the wording of trademark and copyright law, they spend their happy time terminating perfectly lawful eBay auctions along with the many auctions listing counterfeits.
-With their logic they don't have to pay any attention to reality or cafefully examine the auctions.
-Another really good example of why there needs to be civil penalties for companies who wrongly use trademark and copyright laws to hurt innocent sellers.
+With their logic they don't have to pay any attention to reality or carefully examine the auctions.
+Another really good example of why there needs to be civil penalties for companies and company employees who wrongly use trademark and copyright laws to hurt innocent sellers.

 But then, does it have to compute?
 Not in la-la land where Judy Henslee, trademark manager of Harley-Davidson, resides.
 You see, companies that have crossed over to the Dark Side have their own rules and own interpretation of the trademark and copyright laws, as do their corporate lawyers.
 And, if you don't like it, then get yourself a lawyer and take the matter into court.
 Right.
 The Dark Side Bullies know the small business they attack can't afford to fight back.
 So the Bullies get away with their tactics.

 For someone who claims not to be a lawyer, Judy Henslee, trademark manager of Harley-Davidson, certainly tosses out a lot of baseless arguments.
 She remains "stuck on stupid" in her email dated October 20, 2007.
 She insists that the issue is a trademark issue because the t-shirt bears a "federally-registered" trademark.
 But Judy, Judy, Judy, you miss the point.
 For it to be a trademark infringement issue, The Vintage Doctor would have had to either counterfeit the Harley-Davidson logo in question or have had to attach a logo to the t-shirt to give the public the false impression it had been manufactured by Harley-Davidson.
-And you are are wrong; the t-shirt is protected by copyright law.
+And you are wrong; the t-shirt is protected by copyright law.
 The first sale doctrine does apply to the sale and subsequent use of this t-shirt.
-And had you bothered to look at any of the legal opinions sent to you, you would have noticed that the first sale doctrine was specifically quoted by a unamimous Supreme Court in Quality King Distributors, Inc. v.
+And had you bothered to look at any of the legal opinions sent to you, you would have noticed that the first sale doctrine was specifically quoted by a unanimous Supreme Court in Quality King Distributors, Inc. v.
 L'Anzaresearch Int'l concerning the importation of trademarked goods.
 Perhaps it is YOU, Judy Henslee, trademark manager of Harley-Davidson, who are "practicing law without a clue"?
 This most certainly is a copyright case, you nimrod.

 In her email dated her email dated October 20, 2007, Judy goes on in paragraph 3 to admit that Harley-Davidson may not be able to control their further distribution in their original state but then contradicts that with we most certainly can control its appearance and quality for as long as it continues to bear our trademarks.
 That's interesting.
 Just how, short of using storm trooper tactics, does Harley-Davidson intend to make sure that every owner of every Harley-Davidson product doesn't alter what they bought?
 Just what exactly is the "legally-entitled control" that Harley-Davidson has over a product once it has been sold?
 Does any adult in your office proof-read what you send out?
 Does Harley-Davidson believe there is a trademark police-state where you can control what people do?
 And what if they are repeat offenders?
-Run them over with a Low-Boy?
-That'll teach them.
+Run them over with a Fat-Boy?
+That will teach them.

 Then Judy dissolves into emoting.
-She goes into a long rant about who knows what (caffine must have worn off).
+She goes into a long rant about who knows what (the caffeine must have worn off).
 And rants, and rants.
 Then she accuses The Vintage Doctor of "applying our trademark to a product of your own creation", which is not what she did.
 She took a t-shirt bearing the Harley-Davidson logo and manufactured another shirt using the unaltered image.
 That is not "applying our trademark", that is using a design that incorporates the trademark.
 There is a difference.

 Your lawyers ineptly quote from Charles of the Ritz when you say "disclaimers posted at the point of sale are not effective in preventing consumer confusion."
 We had deconstructed this misapplied lie used by corporate lawyers who are attempting to discredit disclaimers.
-The Second Court of Appeals maintained in Charles of the Ritz that the "district court judge was well within his discretion in requiring that the disclaimer be prominent and also indicate that the two companies were competitors".
+The Second Court of Appeals soundly maintained in Charles of the Ritz that the "district court judge was well within his discretion in requiring that the disclaimer be prominent and also indicate that the two companies were competitors".
 Does this sound like it is "well-settled in courts" to you?
-The judge in Precious Moments acknowleded the disclaimers while ordering, "In addition to being plainly visible to the purchaser, the notice should specify that, apart from the fabric, the items manufactured by T.M.
+The judge in Precious Moments acknowledged the disclaimers while ordering, "In addition to being plainly visible to the purchaser, the notice should specify that, apart from the fabric, the items manufactured by T.M.
 Sewing Service for La Infantil are not in any way connected to Precious Moments, Inc.".
 Again, does this sound like it is "well-settled in courts" to you?
 Notice how we quote trademark and copyright law while all you do is whine?
-And, to paraphrase you, Judy, how would you like it if some self-rightous, uninformed jerk, falsely terminated perfectly legal auctions of your and then gave you rambling and unprofessional answers while admitting she didn't know anything on the subject?
+And, to paraphrase you, Judy, how would you like it if some self-righteous, uninformed jerk, falsely terminated perfectly legal auctions of your and then gave you rambling and unprofessional answers while admitting she didn't know anything on the subject?
 Look in the mirror, sweetie.
 That's you.

 And, secondary confusion is the last refuge of scoundrels.
 It's a last gasp toss-in.
 Clutch away, Judy. except, Judy dearest, it's called subsequent confusion in the legal world and that doesn't apply here.
 Perhaps you meant secondary meaning but, alas, Judy dearest, that also doesn't apply here.
 Do you have something else about which you wish to whine?
 Because that's all you're doing.
 You present no case law to back your flimsy arguments.
 Why not?